Introduction to Adapters¶

 Language adapter: Language adapters are used to learn language-specific transformations.
 After being trained on a language modeling task, a language adapter can be stacked before a task adapter for training on a downstream task.
 To perform zero-shot cross-lingual transfer, one language adapter can simply be replaced by another.
 In terms of architecture, language adapters are largely similar to task adapters, except for an additional invertible adapter layer after the embedding layer.
 This setup was introduced and is further explained by Pfeiffer et al., 2020.

-In adapter-transformers, the distinction between task and language adapters is made with the help of the
+In v1.x, the distinction between task and language adapters was made with the help of the

 add_adapter() method, the configuration can be set providing the